Global CEO, Havas Creative Network

 After a decade in CEO positions he has a proven track record of leading transformation – guiding his businesses to deliver reputational change, growth and a culture of enduring success.

-This truly integrated agency is a model many in the industry are looking to emulate and is a move Chris has overseen since he joined the business in 2015.
-Havas now has an unrivalled breadth and depth of capability under one brand and in a single location, making it one of London’s most exciting and talked about communications businesses.
+During his time as Havas UK’s CEO and Chairman, he was the architect of the first truly integrated agency model many in the industry are looking to emulate.
+Thanks to his leadership, Havas UK now has an unrivalled breadth and depth of capability under one brand and in a single location, making it one of London’s most exciting and talked about communications businesses.